Got It Tooltip

 There is no link in the tooltip.

-The Got It tooltip has a timeout because the text is short, the user has just started the Rename refactoring, and is very likely looking at this place.
+For example, the Got It tooltip has a timeout because the text is short, the user has just started the Rename refactoring, and is very likely looking at this place:

 Versioning